-The TAMEST Natural Hazards Summit will convene government officials, research leaders and insurance industry representatives to take a hard look at what the state needs to know and do to prepare for future natural disasters including response, recovery and mitigation of the impacts.
+The TAMEST Natural Hazards Summit: Responding to and Mitigating the Impacts will highlight the influence of natural hazards on the economy and well-being of communities of Texas.
+The summit will convene government officials, research leaders and insurance industry representatives to take a hard look at what the state needs to know and do to prepare for future natural disasters, unprecedented weather events, and global pandemics including response, recovery, and mitigation of the impacts.

 Kishor C. Mehta, Ph.D.
 (NAE)

 P. W. Horn Professor of Civil, Environmental and Construction Engineering